 Still not convinced?
 Shawn Hesketh at WP101 has written a comprehensive post on why you should never host your own videos.

-For a full version free trial of most secure and reliable streaming solution, register at www.vdocipher.com
+For a full version 30-day free trial of our secure and reliable streaming solution, register for a free demo at www.vdocipher.com

 Supercharge Your Business with Videos